 Visitors looking for a route that allows exploration of many of Colorado's ecosystems need to look no further than this scenic route in Staunton State Park.
-Though this route is a bit on the long side, it's well worth the necessary effort.

 With incredible views and the opportunity to see plenty of wildlife, this is a great running trail.